đ Lake Uter Boesemani Rainbow

 Wild populations of Melanotaenia boesemani are critically endangered due to overcollection for the aquarium trade and threats to the natural habitate.
 Starting in the 1980s, large numbers were exported, leading to population declines.
 Current efforts include captive breeding programs and genetic monitoring.

-Bred right here in SWFL these Boesemani Rainbows are of top quality and bred with care by Eddie Ahlquist
+Bred right here in SWFL, these Boesemoni Rainbows are of top quality and bred with care by Eddie Ahlquist from Eddies Aquarium Fix.

 Boesemoni Rainbowfish Lake Uter